jsohlendorff/continuous_time_LTMLE/article.typ

 Let $tauend$ be the end of the observation period.
 We will focus on the estimation of the interventional absolute risk in the presence of time-varying confounding at a specified time horizon $tau < tauend$.
-We let $(Omega, cal(F), P)$ be a statistical experiment on which all processes and random variables are defined.
+We let $(Omega, cal(F), P)$ be a probability space on which all processes and random variables will be defined.
-// Anders comment: don't know what it means here.

 At baseline,
 we record the values of the treatment $treat(0)$ and the time-varying covariates $covariate(0)$